 - Luncheon meat

 Dark chocolate provides amazing health benefits that milk and other kinds of chocolate lack.
 The fat content in dark chocolate is around one third monounsaturated fat.
 Additionally it contains loads of bioflavonoids (aka vitamin P); secondary plant metabolite that helps protects the cells in the body from severe damage as well as lowers your blood pressure levels.
 So feel good about it and eat dark chocolate within limits.
 They even contain properties than can improve your mood.

 Remember moderation is important.
-Just because a food is rich in monounsaturated fat doesn't you allow you to eat it like a horse.
-In terms of monounsaturated fat intake level, about 25% must be monounsaturated fat.
-Moderation applies to all foods, which explains that all foods consumed moderately are all okay, but over eating any food is not hale and hearty.
-On the whole, limit the amount of saturated fats and monounsaturated fats.
-You should not go over 25% of your daily intake level.
+Just because a particular food is rich in monounsaturated fat allow you to eat it like a horse.
+Concerning its consumption level, about 25% must be monounsaturated fat.
+Moderation applies to all foods, which explains that all foods consumed moderately are all okay, but overeating any type food is not healthy.
+On the whole, there should be a limit on saturated fats and monounsaturated fats intake.
+You should not go over 25% of the recommended level.